Sardelka9515/scripthookvdotnetcore/README.md

   }
  }
  ```

 ## Upgrade & migration guide
 The code is written in such way that should make the migration from ScriptHookVDotNet pretty easy.
 - Remove the reference from SHVDN
 - Upgrade project TFM to .NET 7
 - Remove WinForms reference as it's not supported by NativeAOT (yet). `Keys` and `KeyEvent` are now defined in the `GTA` namespace.
 - Install the nuget package, then you should be good to go.
-- Some internal APIs were removed, such as `SHVDN.ScriptDomain` and `SHVDN.Console`(console will be added in the future), so changes might be needed if you made use of them.
+- Some internal APIs were removed, such as `SHVDN.ScriptDomain` and `SHVDN.Console`.
+A new static class `GTA.Console` was introduced in 1.1, which expose access to the in-game console.
+- If you use the reflection api(or serialization library such as Newtonsoft.json), you'll probaly need to configure [trimming options](https://learn.microsoft.com/en-us/dotnet/core/deploying/trimming/trimming-options?pivots=dotnet-7-0), using the [descriptor format](https://github.com/dotnet/linker/blob/main/docs/data-formats.md#descriptor-format) xml file is recommended.

 ## Building the project
 - Install .NET 7 SDK, C++ desktop development workload and build tools v143